-All SP1200 controllers can operate up to four 'Spa Power Variable Colour Lights' (SPVCL).
+All SP601 controllers can operate one 'Spa Power Variable Colour Light' (SPVCL).
 Utilising the latest in efficient LED lighting technology, the SPVCL offers long life and a range of vibrant colours to make any pool look stunning.
-The SPVCL plugs into any of the latest Spa Power range of controllers and is then controlled via the controller's poolside touchpad.
-The range of colours and modes of operation are dependant on the controller (see the SP1200 User Instructions in the appendix).
+The SPVCL is controlled via the controller's poolside touchpad.
 Installation is as per a standard 2.5 inch pool light.